JPoziemski/DRAW/README.md

 ## Isolated environment in Docker containers

-**Before starting the analysis make sure you have installed Docker (recommended version 19.03.8) and a popular web browser (recommended Google Chrome version 81.0.4044.113) on your Linux machine.
+**Before starting the analysis make sure you have installed Docker (recommended version 19.03.8) and Google Chrome (recommended version 81.0.4044.113) on your Linux machine.
 It is the only installation needed, the rest does Docker itself.**

 To install Docker on Linux folow instructions from website linked below:
 ```